-Federally and/or state protected species may be present on properties with aquifer recharge soils and/or wetlands.
-Specifically, there is potential for existence of Gopher Tortoises in recharge soils.
-Should any protected species be present, the applicant should obtain any necessary permits or clearance letters from the Florida Fish and Wildlife Conservation Commission and/or U.S. Fish and Wildlife Service prior to any plan, permit submittal, or development activity, including land clearing, as applicable.
+Federally and/or state protected species may be present on properties with aquifer recharge soils.
+Specifically, there is potential for existence of Gopher Tortoises on site.
+The applicant should obtain any necessary permits or clearance letters from the Florida Fish and Wildlife

+Conservation Commission and/or U.S. Fish and Wildlife Service prior to any plan, permit submittal, or development activity, including land clearing, as applicable.